-Our date night usually involves ice cream (ok, it always involves ice cream) and a movie or a TV series on DVD.
+Our date night usually involves ice cream and a movie or a TV series on DVD.
 Sometimes we splash out and get take away Indian after the kids have gone to bed.

-The best quality time though, is without screens: sitting out in the cool of the night with a beer, just shooting the breeze.
-Or having a game of UNO or Scrabble together.
+The best quality time though is without screens: sitting out in the cool of the night with a beer, just shooting the breeze.
+Or have a game of UNO or Scrabble together.

 Some other at-home date night ideas include:

 - Cook dinner together

 - Have an indoor picnic

 - Listen to favourite music

 - Read a book together, either your own book in each other’s company or one book that you read out loud to each other.